VinayBanakar/MultiParty-Cordapp/README.md

 # MultiParty-Cordapp
-A Corda app for transactions between multiple parties and notary.
+A Corda dapp for transactions between multiple parties and notary.

 ## Dapp contains three parts: